dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 ***
 Complex terrain in mountainous areas often make predicting snowfall difficult with prognostic weather models - especially on specific slopes or mountainsides where extremely localized air flows may complicate such forecasts.
 With accurate snow forecasts, ski resorts can optimize their snowfall making, grooming, and snow removal operations.
 An accurate short term snowfall forecast, even for a small segment of the mountain may likely assist a ski resort's operation.
 The goal of this study is to get a glimpse into the potential of utilizing a supervised learning techniques with freely available surface and meteorological data to predict snowfall on a slope at Copper Mountain Ski Resort in Colorado.
 Copper Mountain Ski Resort may be especially interested in such predictive models because of the unique access to government funded meteorological data being recorded near or onsite to their resort.

-The purpose of this report is to discuss data to be utilized and make general assessment regarding how well a predictive model might perform.
+The purpose of this report is to discuss data to be utilized and make general assessment regarding how well a predictive model might perform and establish a .

 ## Data